SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `VCAB3` - The 3rd order Adams method.
 Bogacki-Shampine 3/2 method is used to calculate
   starting values.
 - `VCAB4` - The 4th order Adams method.
 Runge-Kutta 4 is used to calculate
   starting values.
 - `VCAB5` - The 5th order Adams method.
 Runge-Kutta 4 is used to calculate
   starting values.
 - `VCABM3` - The 3rd order Adams-Moulton method.
 Bogacki-Shampine 3/2 method is used
   to calculate starting values.
 - `VCABM4` - The 4th order Adams-Moulton method.
 Runge-Kutta 4 is used to calculate
   starting values.
 - `VCABM5` - The 5th order Adams-Moulton method.
 Runge-Kutta 4 is used to calculate
   starting values.
 - `VCABM` - An adaptive order adaptive time Adams Moulton method.
-It uses an order adaptivity algorithm derived from Shampine's DDEABM.
+It uses an order adaptivity algorithm is derived from Shampine's DDEABM.
+- `AN5` - An adaptive 5th order fixed-leading coefficient Adams method in
+  Nordsieck form.
+- `JVODE_Adams` - An adaptive time adaptive order fixed-leading coefficient Adams method in Nordsieck form.
+The order adaptivity algorithm is derived from Sundials' `CVODE_Adams`.
+In development.

 ### Methods for Stiff Equations